Circular Proofs as Session-Typed Processes: A Local Validity Condition: Local Validity and Guard Conditions

 Moreover, $\mathbb{P}$ is called a \emph{cycle} over program $\mathcal{Q}$, if for some $X\in V$, we have $Q= w^\beta \leftarrow X \leftarrow \bar{z}^\alpha $ and $Q'=y^\delta \leftarrow X \leftarrow \bar{x}^\gamma$. \end{definition}

-\begin{definition} A path $\mathbb{P}$ in the (infinite) typing derivation of a program $\mathcal{Q}=\langle V, S\rangle$ defined over signature $\Sigma$ is a left $\mu$-trace if (i) it is left-traceable, (ii) there is a left fixed point rule applied on it, and (iii) the highest priority of its left fixed point rule is $i\le n$ such that $\epsilon(i)=\mu$.
-Dually, $\mathbb{P}$ is a right $\nu$-trace if (i) it is right-traceable, (ii) there is a right fixed point rule applied on it, and (iii) the highest priority of its right fixed point is $i \le n$ such that $\epsilon(i)=\nu$. \end{definition}
+\begin{definition} A path $\mathbb{P}$ in the (infinite) typing derivation of a program $\mathcal{Q}=\langle V, S\rangle$ defined over signature $\Sigma$ is a left $\mu$-trace if (i) it is left-traceable, (ii) there is a left fixed point rule applied in it, and (iii) the highest priority of its left fixed point rules is $i\le n$ such that $\epsilon(i)=\mu$.
+Dually, $\mathbb{P}$ is a right $\nu$-trace if (i) it is right-traceable, (ii) there is a right fixed point rule applied in it, and (iii) the highest priority of its right fixed point rules is $i \le n$ such that $\epsilon(i)=\nu$. \end{definition}

-\begin{definition}[FS guard condition on cycles] A program $\mathcal{Q}=\langle V, S\rangle$ defined on Signature $\Sigma$ satisfies the FS guard condition if every cycle $\mathbb{C}$
+\begin{definition}[FS guard condition on cycles] A program $\mathcal{Q}=\langle V, S\rangle$ defined on signature $\Sigma$ satisfies the FS guard condition if every cycle $\mathbb{C}$

 over $\mathcal{Q}$ is either a left $\mu$-trace or a right $\nu$-trace.
 Similarly, we say a single cycle $\mathbb{C}$ satisfies the guard condition if it is either a left $\mu$-trace or a right $\nu$-trace. \end{definition}